dovanhuong/master_thesis_hci_robotics_june_2019/README.md

   <i>ddpg_ur5_20190416.py</i> For implement DDPG learning algorithms in golf platform environment.<br>
   Or you can create by your own algorithms in this environment<br>

+   <h2> Step working with real test</h2>
+   First, you should connect your UR5 with ROS by checking <strong><i>IP address</i></strong> of UR5 at <a href="https://github.com/olinrobotics/irl/wiki/Tutorial:-Setting-up-and-running-the-UR5-Robotic-Arm">here</a><br>
+Second, change the detail of IP address information inside the file: